Cholinesterase reactivator: Mechanism of action

+Oximes

-Drugs in the oxime class (e.g., Pralidoxime) reactivate AChE by removing the OP.
+Drugs in the oxime class (e.g., pralidoxime) reactivate AChE by removing the OP.
 Oximes have a higher affinity for phosphorylation than the serine residue in the AChE active site, causing the OP to detach from the AChE enzyme, freeing its active site and restoring function.
 After the OP detaches from AChE, it phosphorylates the oxime, forming an OP-oxime compound that hydrolyzes within the synapse.

 Because oximes function primarily at nicotinic receptors, it must be co-administered with a muscarinic antagonist such as atropine.
 Nicotinic symptoms relieved by Pralidoxime include muscle weakness and paralysis.

+The problem of aging

+Some organophosphates cause an internal dealkylation reaction following the phosphorylation, creating additional covalent bond(s) with the enzyme.
+This is generally known as "aging".
+Oximes are ineffective in dislodging this kind of associations.
+Reactivation of aged cholinesterase remains an active area of research.

 Guideline recommendations

-In the treatment of organophosphate toxicity, cholinesterase reactivators such as Pralidoxime reactivate inhibited AChE at peripheral nicotinic receptors.
+In the treatment of organophosphate toxicity, cholinesterase reactivators such as pralidoxime reactivate inhibited AChE at peripheral nicotinic receptors.
 Since AChE mediates effects on both nicotinic and muscarinic receptors, cholinesterase reactivators are co-administered with muscarinic antagonists, primarily atropine.
 Atropine resolves OP-induced cholinergic toxicity at muscarinic receptors in addition to aiding in central nervous system signs like bradycardia, respiratory depression, and bronchoconstriction.

 Pralidoxime should be administered within 24 to 48 hours of OP poisoning, after which point the strong covalent bond of OP in the active site of AChE may be completely irreversible.